About Cortland Bank

 These financial literacy programs will help students become stronger savers, enabling them to have a better tomorrow.
 To further their financial literacy initiative, Cortland Bank introduced a new Passbook Savings program in 2012 for children ages 0 - 18.
 This program is structured to help facilitate strong savings, while promoting financial literacy.
 According to the ABA, a child with a college savings account is seven times more likely to attend college than one without, regardless of income, race, or academic achievement.

-For donations or sponsorships requests, please contact your local branch manager or Melissa Maki, AVP/Director of Marketing & Communications, at 330.637.8040 or firstname.lastname@example.org.
+For donations or sponsorship requests, please contact your local branch manager or Melissa Maki, AVP/Director of Marketing & Communications, at 330.637.8040 or email@example.com.

 Timeline of Cortland Bank: